 - Notepad and pen to take notes when you see your care team.

-- Stress ball or other items that may help you to relax.
+- Essential oils, stress balls, or other items to help you relax.

 Preparation for Simulation

 Prior to starting treatment, you will have a simulation appointment.
 During this appointment you will be placed into the position you will be in everyday for treatment using immobilization devices and you will have imaging done (CT, MRI, and/or PET).
 This appointment is used to map your treatment plan.
 You will get tattoos, depending on the area of your body being treated, this is so the therapists can get you back into the same position for treatment every day.

 To prepare for your simulation you will be given specific instructions depending on the area of your body that is being imaged and treated.
 You may need to: